Hazer/passive-layout/README.md

 Use this library when you want a View to fill its parent, but not expand its bounds.

 ### Usage
+Simply add a passive layout to your xml file, then mark any of its children with `passive_height` or `passive_width` as appropriate.
+Those children will no longer expand the parent in that dimension.
+You can also use `passive` to effect both dimensions.

 ```xml
 <com.levelmoney.passivelayout.PassiveFrameLayout